Table of Contents

 - Located just after the meristematic zone.

-- Cells enlarge, vacuoles form, and new cell walls are deposited.
+- Cells enlarge, due to vacuoles formation, and new cell wall materials are deposited.

 - Maturation Phase:

-- Further from the tip, after the elongation zone.
+- Further away from the tip, after the elongation zone.

 - Meristematic Phase: